Study Abroad (free mover)

 - The application form must be signed by you and your home university.

 - You will be receiving an email with a Dropbox invitation with your name on it, the dropbox invitation is not an automatic message, please wait for our message.
 You will have to upload the following documents to the dropbox folder:

 - Authorization letter issued by the International Office of your home University.

-- Spanish Proficiency Certificate corresponding to University Level (i.e. 4 approved semesters o its equivalent.
+- Spanish Proficiency Certificate (level B2 according to CEFR).
 This is required ONLY IF YOU ARE NOT A NATIVE SPEAKER OF SPANISH).

 The information you submit through the online form will only be valid once we receive your application form together with the rest of the requested documents in your Dropbox folder.

 First semester (March-July): results will be informed by email within November of the previous year.